rtclauss/oomhero/README.md

 `bloat` and its purpose is(as the name implies) to simulate a memory leak by constantly allocating in a global variable.
 The sidecar is an `OOMHero` configured to send a `SIGUSR1`(warning) when `bloat` reaches 65% and a `SIGUSR2` (critical) on 90%.
+There are two pre-requisites on Amazon EKS:
-The only pre-requisite is that both containers share the same process namespace, hence `shareProcessNamespace` is set to `true`.
+1. both containers share the same process namespace, hence `shareProcessNamespace` is set to `true`.
+2. the oomhero container needs `SYS_PTRACE` capability enabled, as shown below, to allow access to the limits of the other containers and to send the signal to the targeted container.

 ```yaml